Jacob Parrett, Ph.D., Licensed Psychologist

 Adult (ages 18+) includes the following:

-- review of available school, medical, and any prior mental health records
+- If we have your permission, we review available school, medical, and any mental health records that may help improve the accuracy of the report

-- 1 feedback session to review findings and recommendations
+- A 1hr feedback session to review findings and recommendations

 - Copy of final report with all findings and recommendations